gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ![](../../images/gosh_web_Authorize_Gosh_07_createAk.jpg)

-When entering the GOSH will ask you to set up a PIN code:
+When entering, the GOSH will ask you to set up a PIN code:

 !!! info
     Set a new PIN code for each new session.